 There are many different kinds of colleges in Texas, just like the state itself.
 From one of the biggest schools in the country to a small liberal arts college with a beautiful campus, from art retreats in the desert to starting a business as an undergrad, these ten schools have everything a student needs to get a great start on a career in any field.

 Students in Texas can choose to study on campus or online.
 This is called blended learning.
+Whether students choose to pursue their education on campus or online, having a strong academic foundation and diverse experiences will undoubtedly enhance their resumes.
 If you want to know about the best colleges and universities in Texas, keep reading.

 1. Rice University

 Rice University, which has been around since 1912, is one of the top 20 schools in the US.
 It is very hard to get into, and only 11% of people who apply are accepted.
 The ratio of students to teachers at the university is 6:1.
 There are also 11 residential colleges and eight academic schools at the university.
 Rice is as prestigious, academically strong, and hard to get into as any Ivy League school in the north.
 William Marsh Rice gave the school to the city of Houston, where he had made a lot of money, as a gift.

 The university is known for its programs in artificial hearts, space science, and nanotechnology.
 US News also says that it has the best program for getting a bachelor’s degree in biomedical engineering.
 Students can also learn about architecture, business, engineering, the arts, and music, among other things.